Integrated polarization-entangled photon source for wavelength-multiplexed quantum networks: Acknowledgements

 \section{Acknowledgements}

-The authors thank Jing Yan Haw, Hao Qin, and Matthew Wee for providing access to the deployed fiber infrastructure, and Christian Kurtsiefer and Hou Shun Poh for their valuable advice on quantum networks.
+The authors thank Jing Yan Haw, Hao Qin, and Matthew Wee for providing access to the deployed fiber infrastructure, Christian Kurtsiefer and Hou Shun Poh for their valuable advice on quantum networks, and Hoi-Kwong Lo for fruitful discussions.
 The authors also acknowledge Netlink Trust for provisioning the fiber network used in this work.
-This research was supported by National Research Foundation, Singapore (NRF-NRFF15-2023-0005, W24Q3D0001), Singapore Ministry of Education (MOET32024-0009), A*STAR (M23M7c0125), and Centre for Quantum Technologies Funding Initiative (S24Q2d0009).